-Making art with limited time
+Making art with limited time.

 If that is not possible, then I break the project into one hour slices of work.
 Or I might do two things at once...I search for collage materials while I am watching tv at night. (this might be considered doing three things since I am also weeding out old magazines for recycling!)

 Charcoal and pastels are satisfying mediums because they give quick results that are pretty amazing.
 Remember this type of art doesn't have to be beautiful nor does it have to be perfect.
+You are just scratching that itch to paint!

 When time is limited and you have to get art out of your system, charcoal is one way to go.
 If you are just starting to use charcoal or pastel, you should play with it, layering it, adding different strokes, using the eraser to remove charcoal here and there.